facebook/docusaurus/website/docs/advanced/ssg.md

 In [architecture](architecture.md), we mentioned that the theme is run in Webpack.
 But beware: that doesn't mean it always has access to browser globals!
 The theme is built twice:

 - During **server-side rendering**, the theme is compiled in a sandbox called [React DOM Server](https://reactjs.org/docs/react-dom-server.html).
 You can see this as a "headless browser", where there is no `window` or `document`, only React.
 SSR produces static HTML pages.
-- During **client-side rendering**, the theme is compiled with standard React DOM, and has access to browser variables.
-CSR produces dynamic JavaScript.
+- During **client-side rendering**, the theme is compiled to JavaScript that gets eventually executed in the browser, so it has access to browser variables.

 :::info SSR or SSG?

 _Server-side rendering_ and _static site generation_ can be different concepts, but we use them interchangeably.

+Strictly speaking, Docusaurus is a static site generator, because there's no server-side runtime—we statically render to HTML files that are deployed on a CDN, instead of dynamically pre-rendering on each request.
+This differs from the working model of [Next.js](https://nextjs.org/).

 :::